Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 ssh -i /path/to/your-key.pem ubuntu@your-ec2-public-dns
 ```

+Your instance console has a "Connect" button that will provide you with the connection command.

 ## 3. Install Hasenpfeffr

-During installation, you will be prompted to enter the following 3 pieces of information:
+Have the following 3 pieces of information ready:

 1. Your domain name (e.g., "relay.myCoolDomain.com").
 This will be used for:
    - relay websocket:`wss://relay.myCoolDomain.com`
    - Strfry information: `https://relay.myCoolDomain.com`
    - Neo4j browser: `http://relay.myCoolDomain.com:7474` (note: not https!!)
    - Hasenpfeffr control panel: `https://relay.myCoolDomain.com/control`
 2. Your pubkey, e.g. `e5272de914bd301755c439b88e6959a43c9d2664831f093c51e9c799a16a102f`, i.e. the "owner" of the personal Webs of Trust relay.
-3. The Neo4j password that you will later be asked to enter when you access the Neo4j browser for the first time.

-After entering those 3 pieces of information, the installation takes quite a long time; about 8 minutes in total for me using an AWS EC2 t2.large instance.
+(TODO: give option of entering npub instead)
+3. A Neo4j password.
+Important!
+After installation, the first thing you will do is change the Neo4j password in the Neo4j browser (initial login: neo4j / neo4j).
+Hasenpfeffr will need to know what this is.
+(TODO: ability to change password in the control panel.)

 ```bash
 # Update system packages